diegozea/MIToS.jl/docs/src/Information.md

 ```

 The function `getcontingencytable` allows to access the wrapped `ContingencyTable` in a
-`Counts` object.
+`Frequencies` object.
 You can use it, in combination with `normalize` to get a contingency table
 of probabilities.
 The result can be wrapped inside a `Probabilities` object:

 ```@example inf_reduced